smartdevicelink/sdl_evolution/proposals/NNNN-android-manager-apis.md

 #### CompletionListener

 A simple listener with a single method, `onComplete(boolean success)` will be added.
-It's purpose is simply understand when an asynchronous call int he library was completed, and if it was completed successfully or not.
+Its purpose is simply understand when an asynchronous call in the library was completed, and if it was completed successfully or not.

 ```java
 public interface CompletionListener {